 Score and Lyrics by Benj Pasek & Justin Paul

-Performed at Vienna’s English Theatre until March 20th, ticket prices started from 25 Euro
+Performed at Vienna’s English Theatre until March 2018, tickets from 25 Euro